Mr. Arkadin: Plot

 Guy Van Stratten, a small-time American smuggler working in Europe, seeks out a Munich resident named Jakob Zouk to warn him about a plot against his life.
 Zouk is terminally ill and receives the news with apathy, so Stratten explains his personal reasons for wanting to keep Zouk alive.
 His narrative is accompanied by scenes in flashback.

-Stratten’s story begins in Naples, where he gets a tip that Gregory Arkadin, a famous international oligarch of Russian heritage, possesses a dark secret centered on the name “Sophie”.
-Stratten and his girlfriend and accomplice Mily travel to Arkadin’s castle in Spain, hoping to use this meager information for blackmail.
+Stratten's story begins in Naples, where he gets a tip that Gregory Arkadin, a famous international oligarch of Georgian heritage, possesses a dark secret centred on the name “Sophie”.
+Stratten and his girlfriend and accomplice Mily travel to Arkadin's castle in Spain, hoping to use this meagre information for blackmail.
 By striking up a friendship with Arkadin's daughter Raina, seemingly the only person for whom Arkadin feels affection, Stratten gets himself invited into the castle.

-Arkadin has already learned of Stratten and Mily’s interest in him, and of the couple’s criminal history.
+Arkadin has already learned of Stratten and Mily's interest in him, and of the couple's criminal history.
 Instead of turning them away he openly offers to pay for information about his past, which has been blotted out by amnesia.
 Arkadin says that in 1927 he woke up in a square in Switzerland, with a large sum of money in his pocket and no memory of his identity or past career.
 He successfully rebuilt his life, but is troubled by not knowing how it began; Stratten impresses him as sufficiently discreet and enterprising to find out.

 Arkadin takes Mily on a yacht cruise, while Stratten travels the world searching for clues.
-He communicates periodically with Raina and a romance forms between the two, much to Arkadin’s displeasure.
-From interviews with a strange series of people— the proprietor of a flea circus, a junk-shop owner, an impoverished noblewoman in Paris, and a heroin addict he tortures with withdrawal— Stratten learns that the pre-1927 Arkadin was involved in a sex trafficking ring in Warsaw, abducting girls and selling them into prostitution in South Africa.
+He communicates periodically with Raina and a romance forms between the two, much to Arkadin's displeasure.
+From interviews with a strange series of people—the proprietor of a flea circus, a junk-shop owner, an impoverished noblewoman in Paris, and a heroin addict he tortures with withdrawal—Stratten learns that the pre-1927 Arkadin was involved in a sex trafficking ring in Warsaw, abducting girls and selling them into prostitution in South America.
 "Sophie" is the former leader of the ring and Arkadin's old girlfriend, from whom he stole the money that he found in his pocket in Switzerland.
 She proves to be a relaxed, tolerant woman who remembers Arkadin with affection and has no intention of publicizing his past.